-The BLR completed the production implementation of the UPI program on 2/5/01.
-Since this implementation, the UPI number has been required on all instruments, except Uniform Commercial Codes (UCC) and some Power of Attorneys (POA), prior to recordation.
-In addition, the County collects a $15.00 UPI fee for each UPI number included on an instrument.
-The UPI program is a joint effort of the Recorder of Deeds Office and the County's DCIS/GIS department.
+The BLR completed the implementation of the UPI program on Feb 5, 2001.
+Since that time, the UPI number has been required on all instruments, except Uniform Commercial Codes (UCC) and some Power of Attorneys (POA), prior to recordation.
+In addition, the County collects a $15 UPI fee for each UPI included on an instrument.
+The UPI program is a joint effort of the Recorder of Deeds Office and the County's GIS department.

 provides additional means of indexing key land records

 provides other means of completing a "chain of title" (the UPI number becomes "searchable" like a Tract Index in other locations)